kartikeykesarwani/kartikeykesarwani/README.md

  Helloooo there 👋
- This is a young Developer who is curious to explore every corner of web development.
+ This is a young Developer, curious to explore every corner of web development.

-- 🔭 Currently working on TaskManagerApp and ChatApp.
+- 🔭 Currently working on TaskManagerApp.
 - 🌱 learning Nodejs/Reactjs.
-- 👯 Looking to collaborate on projects related to web development.
+- 👯 Looking to collaborate on projects related to Web Development.
 - 💬 Ask me about Javascript.
+- 💪 PERN stack.
-- 📫 How to reach me:
+- 📫 How to reach:
      - Linkedin: https://www.linkedin.com/in/kartikey-kesarwani-a89a91194
      - Twitter:  https://twitter.com/TheDeve02225331

 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I'm a singer too.
+- ⚡ Fun fact: A singer too.